A local’s bucket list for Katherine

 Need a beautifully serene, water-lily rimmed dam-side environment with fantastic food and beverages?
 Then locally owned and operated Kumbidgee Restaurant on Gorge Road is your perfect location with its modern menu of Australian fine-dining infused with native indigenous influences.

 Another divine five-star dining option is on a Nabilil Dreaming Sunset Dinner Cruise on Nitmiluk (Katherine) Gorge.
 And the perfect nourishment stop along the Darwin and Katherine drive is Lazy Lizard Tavern and Caravan Park at Pine Creek.
 While the food is good, its unique outback design of wildlife images carved into local ironwood and termite mound mud bricks is a must-see!

-The Barunga Festival, 80 kilometres south-east of Katherine is the longest-running NT festival.
+The Barunga Festival, 80km south-east of Katherine is the longest-running NT festival.
 Since 1985 it has celebrated music, sport, traditional arts and cultural activities over the three-day long weekend annually in June, with the community’s Traditional Owners welcoming an audience of more than 4,000 people.

 The Katherine Bird Festival attracts an ever-growing amount of bird watchers worldwide.
 Held every September its cruising and bird-watching events are centred around activities to educate the vulnerable Gouldian Finch.

 The region’s most prestigious social calendar day is the Katherine Cup Carnival.
 Attracting over 3,000 racegoers every August, it’s a day when everyone dresses to impress and even though many win, or lose, each enjoys the excitement, enchantment, fun and food of the day’s activities.

 Check out Katherine and Surrounds for more things to see and do in the region.

 More articles you might like